Submit a Proposal

 Albion College Guidelines for Submitting an Institutional Review Board Proposal

-The primary purpose of the Institutional Review Board (IRB) is to protect the rights and welfare of the human participants, to review all courses and research projects involving human participants, including those which the investigator believes to be exempt from expedited or full review.
+The primary purpose of the IRB is to protect the rights and welfare of the human participants, to review all research projects involving human participants, including those which the investigator believes to be exempt from expedited or convened review.

 What is a human participant?
 A human participant or subject is defined by Federal Regulations as "a living individual about whom an investigator conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information."

 Policy on Research Involving Use of Human Participants

 Albion College is committed to the ethical treatment of all human research participants who take part in research conducted by its faculty, staff and students.
 The College's policies and procedures pertaining to the treatment of human research participants are designed to conform to the Department of Health and Human Services Title 45, Code of Federal Regulations, Part 46 (as amended).